gvwilson/thirdbit/fiction/maddy-roo/index.md

 "I don't suppose you know the way out?"

 The bot spun in a circle and rolled away.
-When Maddy didn't follow it rolled back and spun in another circle.
+When Maddy didn't follow,
+it rolled back and spun in another circle.
 "Aright," she said,
 straightening up.
 "I'll come look."